What are dental implants?

-The anchor is made of titanium, which is extremely tough and durable.
-Once the implant is inserted into your jaw, a process called osseointegration takes place.
-This is where the bone that surrounds the implant begins to fuse to it, strengthening it even further.
-It is not until this has happened that the replacement tooth will be fitted, but once in place, your new implant will be as secure as a regular tooth once it’s in place.
+The titanium anchor is extremely tough and durable.
+Once we insert the implant into your jaw, a process called osseointegration takes place.
+This is where the bone surrounding the implant begins to fuse to it, strengthening it even further.
+The replacement tooth is then fitted once this happens, but your new implant will be as secure as a regular tooth once it’s in place.

-One of the biggest reasons that people choose implants is for their subtlety.
-The visible part of your implant – the replacement tooth – will be color-matched so that it is the same as your existing teeth.
-It is also a permanent fixture, so there is no need for unsightly denture removal and you can eat and drink as normal.
-Both of these mean that no one needs to know you have a dental implant unless you tell them.
+One of the biggest reasons people choose implants is their subtlety.
+The visible part of your implant (the replacement tooth) is color-matched to be the same as the rest of your teeth.
+It’s also a permanent fixture, so there’s no need for removable dentures anymore.
+You can eat and drink as normal, and no one will know you have a dental implant unless you tell them.

 For many people, the idea of having a metal screw inserted into their jaw is absolutely terrifying.
-However, anesthesia is used during the procedure meaning that you shouldn’t feel any pain.
-Some swelling and soreness after is common, but this has usually dissipated by the next day, and over-the-counter pain relief is normally sufficient to alleviate any discomfort that you may feel.
+However, anesthesia is used during the procedure to prevent you from feeling any pain.
+Some swelling and soreness are common, but they usually dissipate by the next day.
+Over-the-counter pain relief usually is sufficient to alleviate any discomfort you may feel.

-If you have a single tooth missing, then you will need an implant to support it.
-However, if you have multiple teeth missing it is often possible for two or more implants to support more than one tooth each.
-This is often known as an implant-supported bridge and your dentist will be able to advise you if this is a viable option for your personal dental requirements.
+If you have a single tooth missing, you will need an implant to support it.
+However, if you have multiple teeth missing, it’s often possible for two or more implants to support more than one tooth each.
+This is often known as an implant-supported bridge, and your dentist will advise you if this is a viable option for your dental requirements.

-The length of the treatment depends on the extent of the work that you need, but you can expect to make several visits to Vero Dental Spa over the course of a six-month period.
-Your doctor will be able to give you a more accurate treatment timeline based on your personal dental requirements.
+The length of the treatment depends on the extent of the work you need, but you can expect to make several visits to Vero Dental Spa over six months.
+Your doctor can give you a more accurate treatment timeline based on your dental requirements.

-Although dental implants have an extremely high success rate, it does in no way mean that they are right for absolutely every patient.
-If you are considering dental implants, then you will need to have a consultation with your doctor who will assess your candidacy based on your individual health and dental requirements.
+Although dental implants have a high success rate, it doesn’t mean they’re suitable for everyone.
+If you’re considering this treatment option, you will need to consult with your doctor, who will assess your candidacy based on your health and dental requirements.
 The ideal candidate will: